osmhpi/pinpoint/README.md

 ### Building

-To get started you need `cmake` installed, and a C++14-compatible compiler.
+To get started, you need `cmake` installed and a C++14-compatible compiler.

 ```
 git clone https://github.com/osmhpi/pinpoint